 Pigs are excellent at finding shade, and they spend a lot of time under trees.
 When the sun is at its hottest, pigs will often find shade and stay there until they cool off again.

-The mud that covers their skin also helps protect them from insects like ticks or mosquitoes because these bugs can’t get through the thick layers of mud.
-As well as natural sunscreen, mud also reduces their risk of getting diseases transmitted by insect bites.
+The mud that covers their skin also helps protect them from insects like ticks or mosquitoes because these bugs can’t get through the thick layers of earth.
+As well as a natural sunscreen, mud also reduces their risk of contracting diseases transmitted by insect bites.

 Some farmers use human sunscreen on pigs to stop them from getting sunburnt.

 Whales protect their skin from the sun using their fat.
-The skin of a whale is covered with thick layers, which includes blubber.
-Blubber helps to keep them warm when they are submerged underwater during cold seasons.
-However, blubber can also cool their body temperature down, so they don’t overheat.
-When in warmer waters, the animal can open its blood shunts, allowing blood to flow through the blubber.
+The skin of a whale is covered with thick layers of blubber.
+Blubber helps keep them warm when submerged underwater during cold seasons.
+However, fat can also cool their body temperature down, so they don’t overheat.
+The animal can open its blood shunts in warmer waters, allowing blood to flow through the blubber.
 This allows body heat to be lost through the skin, cooling them down.